GPallod/GPallod/README.md

 - 👋 Hi, I’m Gaurav Pallod.
-- 👀 I’m interested in Economics, Data Science, and Mathematical Modelling.
+- 👀 I’m interested in Mathematics, Statistics, Economics, Data Science, and Mathematical Modelling.
-- 🌱 I’m currently learning all three.
+- 🌱 I’m currently studying at Duke University and learning all Math, and Stats.
 - 📫 How to reach me - gaurav.pallod@duke.edu

 <!---